 Royal Castle Tour takes you through the regal apartments of Poland’s last monarch, King Stanislaw August Poniatowski.
-You will explore The Council Chamber, The Great Assembly Hall, The Marble Room, The Knights’ Hall & Canaletto Room, where the famed cityscapes of Warsaw by the Italian painter Bernardo Bellotto called Canaletto hang.
-These paintings, and others not on display, were of extreme value in rebuilding the Warsaw’s Old Town from scratch after the World War II.
+You will explore The Council Chamber, The Great Assembly Hall, The Marble Room, The Knights’ Hall & Canaletto Room, where the famed cityscapes of Warsaw by the Italian painter Bernardo Bellotto called Canaletto to hang.
+These paintings, and others not on display, were of extreme value in rebuilding Warsaw’s Old Town from scratch after World War II.

-On the ground floor there is a Lanckoronski Gallery, where You will admire two original paintings of Rembrandt.
+On the ground floor, there is a Lanckoronski Gallery, where You will admire two original paintings of Rembrandt.

-Duration : 1,5 hours total amount 60 Euro per tour
+total amount 70 Euro per tour

-ROYAL CASTLE TOUR- FEES PER PERSON
+ROYAL CASTLE TOUR- FEES PER PERSON FROM JANUARY 2023

 The Great and The King’s Apartment

 |regular rate||50,00 PLN|